visionik/vBRIEF/vAgenda-extension-playbooks.md

 4. **Reuse**
    - Retrieve a relevant subset of entries for the next run.

-vAgenda supports this by representing long-term knowledge as `playbook.entries`: an **append-only log** of playbook entries.
+vAgenda supports this by storing long-term knowledge as Playbook Entries; Entries become an append-only log that preserves history in the playbook.

 - Each playbook entry has an `operation` and either creates a new logical entry or updates/deprecates an existing one.
 - Updates form a **per-entry linked list** via `prevEventId` (not a single global chain).